bbbkada/EDMC-PlanetPOI/README.md

 To get ingame overlay, you need [EDMCOverlay](https://github.com/inorton/EDMCOverlay) installed.

 in setting you can adjust max poi¨s to show, if body has multiple saved.
 Adjust the position, and choose if altitude is added to distance or not.
-You can create poi¨s manually by entering coords or if at the location, save current location.
+You can create poi¨s manually by entering coords or if at the location, save current position.
+The body text is case sensitive and need to have the same format as reported by EDMC.
 ![Screenshot](images/EDMC_Settings.png)

 The EDMC gui will show saved POI´s for the current body when entering orbit, as soon as the dashboard shows coordinates.